13 Different Types of Beetles in New Jersey

 Cedar beetles are small, dark-colored beetles with elongated bodies and sharp mandibles.

-The adult beetles lay their eggs in the bark of cedar trees, and the larvae (immature stage) feed on the inner layers of the bark and wood.
+Adult beetles lay their eggs in the bark of cedar trees, and larvae (the immature stage) feed on the inner layers of the bark and wood.

 This can weaken the tree and make it susceptible to other insects and diseases.

-Cedar beetles are most commonly found in cedar trees, but they attack other species of trees, such as fir, spruce, and pine.
+Cedar beetles are most commonly found in cedar trees but also attack other tree species, such as fir, spruce, and pine.

 Also, they can be severe pests of cedar trees in certain areas.
 To control cedar beetles, you must remove and destroy infested trees and use chemical pesticides to kill the beetles and their larvae.